-Many of your students will visit a branch of the Lafayette Public Library this school year.
+Many of your students will visit a branch of the Lafayette Public Library System this school year.
 With this in mind, here are some of the services we offer to students and teachers:

 Library Card Registration